Costa Maya Cruise Port: Be Your Own Tour Guide

 Visit Chacchoben Mayan City and Bacalar Lagoon

 Combine culture with a day of swimming or kayaking in one of the most beautiful lagoons.
 As mentioned earlier, we visited our first Mayan temple during our first cruise to Costa Maya and then spent the rest of the afternoon at Bacalar Lagoon.
-It was one of the best days of our itinerary and we highly recommend it.
+It was one of our itinerary’s best days, and we highly recommend it.

 Book Discovery Scuba